 But throughout, recording albums and performing at shows was always the ultimate goal for Sherine.
 After intermittent concert appearances in Hong Kong and the release of several Cantopop songs, Sherine studied her first love jazz via mentor-ships with top musicians in Hong Kong, Japan and New York.

-Now, Sherine is preparing her first jazz influenced solo album, which was recorded with top musicians in Hong Kong following writing sessions around the world.
+Now, Sherine is preparing her third jazz influenced solo album, which was recorded with top musicians from Hong Kong following writing sessions from around the world.
 The release captures Sherine as she offers a series of originals and covers that recall the smoky, languid lounges of yesteryear and performances by past legends that include Ella Fitzgerald, Julie London, Dinah Washington and Billie Holiday.